opentaps/open-climate-investing/book/New-Technologies.md

 ### Footnote 1

 There are in fact several steps: The [Carbon Bridge](https://docs.toucan.earth/protocol/bridge/carbon-bridge) of Toucan brings carbon credits to the blockchain.
 First, they create a BatchNFT of the bridged carbon credits.
 Once approved, the BatchNFT can be converted into fungible TCO2 Toucan carbon credits.
 TCO2 token contracts still carry all the attributes and metadata of the NFT, making them specific to a given project and vintage.
 [Carbon Pools](https://docs.toucan.earth/protocol/pool/pools) turn the TCO2 tokens into a more liquid index token like BCT with each pool having its own gating attributes.
 As for BCT reference pool, the attributes are "Verra VCUs" and vintage of 2008 or greater.

+### Footnote 2

+By using a Layer 2 Ethereum network, they're at least avoiding the high energy usage and related carbon emissions that cryptocurrencies have become infamous for.
+In reality, only a few cryptocurrencies such as Bitcoin and the Ethereum Mainnet still use the proof of work consensus algorithms that are slow, energy intensive, and release high carbon emissions.
+As a whole, web3 and DeFi are moving away from them because they could not scale.

 #### Disclaimer